Emma Thynn, Marchioness of Bath

-Emma Clare Thynn, Marchioness of Bath (née McQuiston; born 26 March 1986), styled as Viscountess Weymouth from 2013 to 2020, is a British socialite and fashion model.
-She is married to Ceawlin Thynn, 8th Marquess of Bath.
-In 2020, she became the first black marchioness in British history.
+Emma Clare Thynn, Marchioness of Bath (née McQuiston; born 26 March 1986), styled as Viscountess Weymouth from 2013 to 2020, is a British aristocrat, socialite, model, and television personality.
+She is married to Ceawlin Thynn, 8th Marquess of Bath and is the first Black marchioness in the British peerage.
+Thynn competed on the reality television shows Strictly Come Dancing, Pointless, and Celebrity MasterChef before becoming a cast member on Ladies of London: The New Reign in 2026.

 Early life and education

 Thynn was born on 26 March 1986, in London, the daughter of a Nigerian father and an English mother.
-Emma was raised in South Kensington.

-Her father, Chief Oladipo Jadesimi, is a Nigerian oil billionaire who is the executive chairman of Lagos Deep Offshore Logistics Company and is a titleholder in the Nigerian chieftaincy system, while her mother, Suzanna McQuiston, is an English socialite.
+Her father, Chief Oladipo Jadesimi, is a Nigerian oil billionaire who is the executive chairman of Lagos Deep Offshore Logistics Company and a titleholder in the Nigerian chieftaincy system, while her mother, Suzanna McQuiston, is an English socialite.
 As a result of an affair between her parents, her father did not live with the family, but she has reported having a positive relationship with him.
 She has several half-siblings, including Amy Jadesimi.

-She attended University College London to study art history.
+She was raised in South Kensington.
+She was head girl at Queen's Gate School during her secondary education and later attended University College London to study art history.
 After university, she studied classical acting at the London Academy of Music and Dramatic Art.

 Career

 After her marriage, she became chatelaine of Longleat's estate and safari park.
 There, she founded the food and lifestyle brand Emma's Kitchen.
 She was featured alongside her husband in All Change at Longleat, a three-part documentary filmed in 2014 and broadcast on BBC One in September 2015.

 In 2017, she became a brand ambassador for Fiorucci.
 She also modelled for Dolce & Gabbana, walking in runway shows at Harrods.

 In February 2018, Thynn began working as a fashion editor at British Vogue.
 She is also contributing editor at HuffPost.

-She ran a business called Emma’s Kitchen, which sold baked goods and homewares and hosted recipe demonstrations at Longleat, specifically in the estate's Victorian basement bakehouse.

 From September 2019, she was a contestant in the 17th series of the BBC television programme Strictly Come Dancing, partnered with professional dancer Aljaž Škorjanec.
 The couple were eliminated in week seven.
 She became involved in a voting controversy after a staff member at Longleat House offered to pay for colleagues' votes in her support.

 On 18 September 2021, she was a contestant alongside Lauren Steadman in the "Strictly" celebrities special of Pointless; her duo was the first eliminated duo of the episode.

 In 2023, Emma and her husband, Ceawlin Thynn, 8th Marquess of Bath, hosted Prince Edward, Duke of Edinburgh, at Longleat House.
 The visit was part of the Rededication of the 43rd Wessex Division Service held at Longleat, the family seat of the Marquesses of Bath.
 Prince Edward met with the Marquess and Marchioness of Bath and their two sons, John Thynn, Viscount Weymouth, and Lord Henry Thynn.